okta/workflows-templates/workflows/access_request_with_slack/readme.md

 1. Click **New Connection**.

-1. Select HTTP from the list.
+1. Select API Connector from the list.

 1. For the new connection use “**Slack - Okta Requests**” as the connection nickname and for the auth type select “**Custom**”.
 Here we will use the bot user OAuth token that we copied on [Create the custom Slack application](#_nwjp2phhm6gv) step 26.